move-language/move/language/tools/README.md

 crates that are used by and exposed by the Move CLI, but not through the `package` subcommand.

-The `mirai-dataflow-analysis` and `move-bytecode-utils` crates are separate crates that are either experimental in nature, or libraries holding general utilities for working with Move bytecode, e.g., computing the dependency order for modules.
+The `move-bytecode-utils` crates holds general utilities for working with Move bytecode, e.g., computing the dependency order for modules.